-Arturo Valenzuela is Senior Advisor for Latin America based in Washington, DC.
-Dr. Valenzuela, a non-lawyer, is a highly regarded diplomat, scholar, and international business consultant.
-He provides strategic advice, risk assessment and consulting services to US and international clients with investments and operations in Latin America and Latin American clients interested in expanding their operations overseas.
+consultant.
+He provides strategic advice, risk assessment and consulting services to U.S. and international clients with investments and operations in Latin America and Latin American clients interested in expanding their operations overseas.
 His clients have included Fortune 500 firms and leading Latin American multinationals.
-Until 2009, he served as a Member of the Board of Directors of CorpBanca in Santiago, Chile and on the International Advisory Board of Repsol in Madrid, Spain.
+He is the recipient of the highest diplomatic honors bestowed by the Republics of Brazil and Colombia and Kingdom of Spain.

 Prior to his association with Covington, Dr. Valenzuela was Assistant Secretary for Western Hemisphere Affairs in the U.S. Department of State in the first Obama Administration.
 In that position he was responsible for the formulation, execution and management of US policy towards the countries of the Americas.
 During President Clinton's second term, he served at the White House as Special Assistant to the President and Senior Director for Inter-American Affairs at the National Security Council.
 In that capacity, he advised the President and the National Security Advisor on foreign, defense, intelligence, economic, and other policy issues and helped to manage the formulation and implementation of multilateral and bilateral foreign policy initiatives in the Americas.
 In President Clinton’s first term, Dr. Valenzuela was appointed by the White House as Deputy Assistant Secretary for Western Hemisphere Affairs with primary responsibility for the implementation of US foreign policy toward Mexico, including the NAFTA side agreements.
 He was also responsible for regional issues such as democracy, human rights, environment, and immigration for Latin America and the Caribbean.